-“Among the Christianized peoples of the plains the myths are preserved chiefly as folk tales, but in the mountains their recitation and preservation is a real and living part of the daily religious life of the people.
+“Among the Christianized peoples of the plains, the myths are preserved chiefly as folktales, but in the mountains, their recitation and preservation is a real and living part of the daily religious life of the people.
 Very few of these myths are written; the great majority of them are preserved by oral tradition only.”

 There’s no one-size-fits-all rule in Philippine mythology.
-In other words, ancient Filipinos from every part of the country didn’t stick to a single version of creation story nor did they give uniform names to their deities.
+In other words, ancient Filipinos from every part of the country didn’t stick to a single version of the creation story nor give uniform names to their deities.
 As a result, Philippine mythology became so diverse that studying it now is like staring at a list of gazillion Pokémons.

 It’s part of the folklore, which covers all kinds of traditional knowledge embedded in our society: arts, folk literature, customs, beliefs, and games, among others.

 If you’re going to examine the folklore family tree (see the chart below), you’ll see the folk literature branching out into three groups: folk speech (which includes the bugtong or riddles and salawikain or proverbs), folk songs, and the folk narratives.

 Folk narratives are all about stories.
 They may be told in prose, verse, or both.
 They are further divided into three sub-categories: folktales or kuwentong bayan, legends or alamat, and myths.